satansdeer/satansdeer.github.com/content/legacy-posts/getting-schwifty-with-pull-requests/index.md

 Then you'll have two options, with both of them you create small PR's with gradual improvements:

-* Merging PR's to master early and often.
+* Merging PR's to master early and .
 * Having a long running feature PR with small reviewable child PR's.

 The difference is what you are basing them off.
 In first case you base them on `master` and in second you base them on a feature branch.